s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 #### AWS Artifact
 Access compliance reports and agreements.
 > AWS Artifact provides on-demand access to AWS security and compliance documents such as SOC reports, PCI attestations, and ISO certifications.
 It supports customers in meeting compliance and audit requirements.

+#### AWS Systems Manager Parameter Store
+Secure storage for configuration data and secrets.
+> Parameter Store is a feature of AWS Systems Manager that provides secure, hierarchical storage for configuration values, passwords, license keys, and other secret or plain-text data.
+It supports versioning, encryption with AWS KMS, access control via IAM, and integration with services like Lambda and EC2.
+It's often used in CI/CD pipelines and for decoupling application configuration from code.

 ### 🧰 Developer Tools